kubernetes/website/content/en/docs/setup/independent/high-availability.md

 [Follow these instructions](/docs/setup/independent/create-cluster-kubeadm/#pod-network) to install the pod network.
-Make sure this corresponds to whichever pod CIDR you provided in the master configuration file.
+Make sure this corresponds to whichever pod CIDR you provided in the control-plane configuration file.

-### Install workers
+### Install nodes

-Each worker node can now be joined to the cluster with the command returned from any of the `kubeadm init` commands.
-The flag `--experimental-control-plane` should not be added to worker nodes.
+Each node can now be joined to the cluster with the command returned from any of the `kubeadm init` commands.
+The flag `--experimental-control-plane` should not be added to nodes.

 {{% /capture %}}